asonty/ngs_highlights/README.md

 player_data$v_y <- cos(player_data$dir_rad) * player_data$s
 ```

-Next, we need to identify the fastest players at each frame, and merge
+Finally, we’ll identify the fastest players on each team in every frame,
-that information with our `player_data`:
+and merge that information with our `player_data`:

 ``` r
 #  there are assuredly better ways to do this